rscopes/rescope/readme.md

     refine(datas, newState, changes)

     /**
-     * Pull stores in the private state
+     * Pull stores in the state
      * @param stores  {Array} (passed to Store::map) Ex : ["session", "otherNamedStore:key", otherStore.as("otherKey")]
      */
     pull( stores )

     /**
-     * Apply reduce/remap on the private state & push the state to the followers if this.locks == 0
+     * Apply refine on the state & push the resulting datas to the followers if this.locks == 0
      * @param datas=null
      * @param cb
      */
     push( datas, cb )

     /**
-     * Update the current private state & push it once the store is stable
+     * Update the current state & refine it once the store is stable
      * @param pState
      * @param cb
      */